xaionaro-go/gorex/README.md

 If you already have a problem with a deadlock, then I recommend you to write and unit/integration test which can reproduce the deadlock situation and then limit by time [`gorex.InfinityContext`](https://pkg.go.dev/github.com/xaionaro-go/gorex?tab=doc#pkg-variables).
-On a deadlock it will panic at show the call stack trace of every routine which holds the lock.
+On a deadlock it will panic and will show the call stack trace of every routine which holds the lock.

 For example in my case I saw: